Top Tips for Calming an IBS Flare-Up

 Symptoms of an IBS Flare-Up

-The signs of an IBS flare-up can vary from person to person, but here are the most common ones:
+The common symptoms of an IBS flare-up, often referred to as typical IBS symptoms, can vary from person to person, but here are the most common ones:

-• Abdominal Pain or Cramps: The pain can range from mild discomfort to severe cramping.
+• Abdominal Pain or Cramps: Stomach pain is a typical IBS symptom and can range from mild discomfort to severe cramping.
+IBS can also cause visceral hypersensitivity, where even minor gut movements can be severely painful.

 • Bloating and Gas: You may feel like your stomach is swollen or overly full.